 - Mezzo: This wheeled floor screen features a versatile mobile project screen and message board in one, a whiteboard on the glass side, and a message board on the fabric-covered part – all combined into one product.

 - Dezibel Floor: Dezibel Floor screen has a minimal design combined with maximum noise reduction.
 Its interior consists of stone wool which helps to create a comfortable sound environment.

-- Classic: A very popular floor screen that has minimal design combined with maximum noise reduction.
-It has a MDF core and a stone wool filling from natural stone with fire classification A1 (non-combustible) with its sound absorption classified in the highest-class A.
+- Classic: A very popular floor screen that has a minimal design combined with maximum noise reduction.
+It has an MDF core and a stone wool filling from natural stone with fire classification A1 (non-combustible) with its sound absorption classified in the highest-class A.

 - Zorla: A mobile floor screen with sound absorbing effects, perfect for reducing noise in open plan offices.
 The top wooden box can be filled with natural or fake plants to make a decorative piece of furniture to brighten up the workspace.

 - Fazett: Made from stone wool filling with an external cover of textile, the Fazett wall system can create many different patterns to cover all kinds of surfaces within an office space.
 It is perfect for creating a decorative wall pattern that can absorb sound at the same time – what more could you want!